Flybe files for bankruptcy again

 In March 2020, the UK regional airline Flybe filed for bankruptcy.
 The COVID-19 pandemic hit the company hard, as the decline in air traffic led to significantly lower demand for flights.
 In January 2021, it was reported that rescue efforts for Flybe had failed and the company was now officially bankrupt.

 Flybe was a major airline for the various regions of the United Kingdom and for those wishing to travel within Europe.
-The company had a fleet of more than 75 aircrafts and carried more than eight million passengers a year.
+The company had a fleet of more than 75 aircraft and carried more than eight million passengers a year.
 It also employed more than 2000 people, many of whom will now lose their jobs.

 Flybe's bankruptcy is another example of the difficult situation the airline industry is facing due to the pandemic.
 With travel restricted and many people reluctant to fly due to health and safety concerns, airlines are being forced to reduce or even cancel flights.
 This is causing financial difficulties for many companies in the industry, especially smaller, regional airlines like Flybe.